Or, Library Extension is the best.

 However, my conflicted feelings about being on a super giant corporate website, letting them collect my metadata with no laws or regulations about what they do with it, and being tempted by shiny new purchases, were swept away when I got Library Extension.

 So, that’s my story.
-Amazon and Goodreads are comprehensive websites in terms of content, and Library Thing helps me use my library by coming with me to the websites I’m looking at books on.
-I link to Amazon, Goodreads, and Audible because they are comprehensive, and I en
+Amazon and Goodreads are comprehensive websites in terms of content, and Library Extension helps me use my library by bringing the library catalog with me to the commercial websites I’m viewing books on.